“Be patient toward all that is unsolved in your heart and try to love the questions themselves…” ― Rainer Maria Rilke

 One of my first workshops over the summer included the incomparable Lliana Villegas, the Tech Coach for PS/IS 96.
 Together we thought up ways to challenge students around making paper roller coasters, how to speak about community, how to create an environment where every member could and would want to take part.
 Thank you for being a willing partner in this experiment and bringing ideas and opportunities with you wherever you go.

 Material for the Arts gets another shout out for the recycled rolls of register tape that were PERFECT for our paper chains.
-And of course, the greatest thanks goes to the MFSC team, Rosemary Tafaro, who was the money, Kelly Santora, who helped with the shopping, Dorothy Robles, who helped arrange our event at Tweed and drove the get-away-car, Joe Melendez, who brought Scratch and Makey Makeys to our project, France Urroz, who I share a messy office (at least messy on my side) and never complains, Greyston Holmes, who always keeps his calm even when drapped in paper link chains, and everyone who came to events or cheered us on (Greg, Stacey, and Patti), thank you for the support.
+And of course, the greatest thanks goes to the MFSC team, Rosemary Tafaro, who was the money, Kelly Santora, who helped with the shopping, Dorothy Robles, who helped arrange our event at Tweed and drove the get-away-car, Joe Melendez, who brought Scratch and Makey Makeys to our project, Frances Urroz, who I share a messy office with (at least messy on my side) and never complains, Greyston Holmes, who always keeps his calm even when drapped in paper link chains, and everyone who came to events or cheered us on (Greg, Stacey, and Patti), thank you for the support.
 And thank you Yuet, for asking that first what would happen if…